Norman Lindsay Gallery and Museum

+The 1994 film Sirens, based on Lindsay's work and life, was filmed at the home and studio.

 History

 The 42 acre property was originally owned by Patrick Ryan, a local stonemason.
 In 1898 he sold the land, then called "Erin-go-Braugh" to Francis Foy, brother of Mark Foy, a Sydney entrepreneur.
 Soon after Foy commissioned Ryan to build a sandstone cottage, which his family used as a halfway house between Sydney and Medlow Bath, where Mark Foy owned the holiday retreat, The Hydro Majestic.

 The house, renamed Maryville, was a small four bedroom construction with a roof covering of French tiles and a corrugated galvanised iron bullnosed verandah painted with red and white stripes, wooden support posts and iron lace brackets.
 There was a bow window on the left of the front door and a double hung sash window on the other side of the door.
 Because of the potential fire risk, the kitchen was a separate building.
 The kitchen was constructed from a different stone to that of the main building and was located on the highest point of the property.
 This siting suggests that perhaps the kitchen was the first building constructed, even when Ryan owed the property.

 The front of the verandah was enclosed by a dry stone wall, which was later added to, as illustrated by the differing construction techniques.
 On the inside of the wall, in between the front gate and the driveway entrance, was a semi circular concrete bench under a gum tree.
 On one end was an iron urn and at the other was a circular stone with a hole in the middle.
 As it was not a very sound structure, it had been demolished by the 1930s.
 During this time the Foys owned the property, a number of outbuildings were constructed.
 A two bedroom cottage with a bathroom, verandah, and an open fireplace, known during the Lindsay era as "The Camp" was built as servants quarters.
 There was also a weatherboard structure to the west of "The Camp". although it is unclear whether this was built by the Foys or in the very early Lindsay years.
 This shed structure consisted of a stable, feed room, buggy shed, tool shed, milking bails and yards.